 Sam was also advised on meditation and Mindfulness and what supplements to take: not with the expectation of “curing “ his cancer but of life extension.
 In particular, I mentioned that it would be good for him to take Ribraxx, a mushroom derived immunostimulant used in Japan with some success in Hospital settings.

-Sam followed some of my advice as best he could but not get off the proton pump inhibitors as they caused a massive rebound and flare up of his reflux and gastric pain.
-He was able to cut down some of his other meds with his doctors permission but still had to take quite a few. .He did make an attempt at making his diet a bit more nutritious and started walking daily.
-He could not get into meditation for some reason even though he had time on his hands being semi-retired.
-His family pressured him to have more chemo and indeed a visit to his specialist said without Chemo he may only have 12 months to live.
-He decided to have Chemo although he was reluctant to do so but decided take massive doses of Ribraxx and other supplements at the same time to see what would happen.
+Sam followed some of my advice as best he could but did not get off the proton pump inhibitors as they caused a massive rebound and flare-up of his reflux and gastric pain.
+He cut down some of his other meds with his doctor’s permission but still had to take a few.
+He did attempt to make his diet a bit more nutritious and started walking daily.
+He could not get into meditation for some reason, even though he had time on his hands being semi-retired.
+His family pressured him to have more chemo, and indeed, a visit to his specialist said without Chemo, he may only have 12 months to live.
+He decided to have Chemo, although he was reluctant to do so, and also decided to take massive doses of Ribraxx and other supplements at the same time to see what would happen.

-Fresh Scans this time taken before chemo showed the presence of cancer in the liver.
-Chemo was commenced.
-After three month rest , New scans were ordered and they found that the cancer had receded about 20%.
-Another round of Chemo was commenced and Sam still kept on his supplements and Ribraxx.
+Fresh Scans this time is taken before chemo showed the presence of cancer in the liver.
+Chemotherapy was commenced.
+After three months of rest from having the round of chemotherapy, new scans were ordered.
+They found that cancer had receded about 20%.
+Another round of Chemo was initiated, and Sam still kept on his supplements and Ribraxx.
 Another three months of rest before another round of chemo to be scheduled.
-New scans showed a small area of cancer and that the cancer had receded .
+New scans showed a small area of cancer, and that cancer had receded a bit more.
 The specialist said this was a minor remission and but was very pleased with this result.
-Sam has now decided not to have more chemotherapy but just keep on with the supplements.
-He will have scans when required to monitor the situation So what lessons do we learn from this scenario-
+Sam decided not to have more chemotherapy but keep on with the supplements.
+He will have scans when required to monitor the situation.